GreatApe42069/dogechat-android/docs/BRING_THE_NOISE.md

 ## Conclusion

-dogeChat's Noise implementation provides encryption while maintaining the simplicity and performance required for a peer-to-peer messaging application.
+dogechat's Noise implementation provides encryption while maintaining the simplicity and performance required for a peer-to-peer messaging application.
 The protocol's elegant design ensures that people's communications remain private, authenticated, and forward-secure without sacrificing usability.